Skip to main content

 EloqKVc7gd.8xlarge11 x 1900GB NVME1

-For EloqKV, to enable transaction mode, we enable persistent storage and turn on WAL (Write-Ahead Logging).
+For EloqKV, we enable persistent storage and turn on WAL (Write-Ahead Logging).

 # set it to on to turn on persistent storage